-Informatica DropBox Connector
+DropBox Connector for Informatica

-In this article you will learn how to integrate DropBox data to Informatica without coding in just a few clicks (live / bi-directional connection to DropBox).
+In this article you will learn how to integrate DropBox data in Informatica without coding in just a few clicks (live / bi-directional connection to DropBox).
 Read / write DropBox data inside your app; perform many DropBox operations without coding, just use easy to use high performance API Connector for DropBox.

 Using DropBox Connector you will be able to connect, read, and write data from within Informatica.
 Follow the steps below to see how we would accomplish that.